Founded 1903

 River Avon • Jack White's

-River Avon - Jack White's - click to enlarge The Jack White's stretch of the River Avon commences below the lock gates at Keynsham and extends downstream to the field below Willsbridge Brook and Jack White's cottage.
+River Avon - Jack White's - click to enlarge The Jack White's stretch of the River Avon commences below the lock gates at Keynsham and runs opposite the former Cadbury factory downstream to Willsbridge Brook.

-The River Avon becomes tidal below Keynsham weir, with high spring tides causing the river to back up, increasing the depth by as much as 8ft.
-The upper section of Jack White's runs opposite Cadbury's, where several outlets can provide good winter sport.
+The River Avon becomes tidal below Keynsham weir, with high spring tides causing the river to back up, increasing the depth by as much as 8ft during high spring tides.
 Alder and Willow offer near and far bank cover.

-Some very large Carp can be found at Jack White's, along with good numbers of Bream, Chub, Pike and Roach.
+Some very large Carp can be found in this stretch, along with good numbers of Bream, Chub, Pike and Roach.
 One or two large Barbel are also present.
 Access is via the public footpath by the Lock Keeper pub.
-Ample parking can be found nearby.
+Ample parking can be found near the marina.

 Navigate • Keynsham Angling Association Website Links